mttschltz/kittythinks/content/the-canterbury-tales-by-chaucer-the-cook-the-man-of-law-the-shipman.md

 **Constance** is made a queen to the king of the land, **Aella** and falls pregnant.

-While **Aella** is at war,  letter is to be send to him about the birth of his son, **Maurice**. **Donegild**, Aella's mother, dislikes **Constance** and intercepts the letter.
-She exchanges it for one that states the child to be born a monster, clearly because the mother is an elf.
+While **Aella** is at war, a letter is to be send to him about the birth of his son, **Maurice**. **Donegild**, Aella's mother, dislikes **Constance** and intercepts the letter.
+She exchanges it for one that states the child was born a monster, clearly because the mother is an elf.

 **Aella** is distraught but content.
 He writes back that the mother and child are to be protected.
-The letter is once again intercepted and **Constance** and **Maurice** are put back on the ship she came one and send off to sea once more.
+The letter is once again intercepted and **Constance** and **Maurice** are put back on the ship she came on and send off to sea once more.

 After many more years at sea, the **senator** to the **Emperor of Rome** finds **Constance**, not knowing who she is.
 He takes her in. **Constance** and **Maurice** stay there for a long time.